Frequently Asked Questions About Fabrangen

 We use the Hadesh Yameinu – Renew Our Days prayerbook for our High Holiday services.
 It is gender neutral and, together with the High Holiday Companion written by Fabrangen members, provides ample transliterations and explanations.

-Yes, our Shabbat services location at 7750 16th Street NW is fully accessible, and so is our High Holidays services location at 1313 New York Avenue NW (we rent space at NY Ave.
-Presbyterian Church).
-There is accessible parking behind the building at 7750 16th Street NW.
+We normally rent space for High Holidays at 1313 New York Avenue NW (the New York Avenue Presbyterian Church).
 The High Holidays location is in downtown DC and has no parking, but there are many parking garages within a block or two.
 It is also located just two blocks from Metro Center.
+During the pandemic, we are holding our High Holiday services virtually.

-Children are an important part of our community and are invited to participate in all of our activities.
-We encourage children to be present during services.
-They often sit with their parents or other adult Fabrangen friends, or read/play quiet games on the floor.
+Children have been an important part of our community and are invited to participate in all of our activities.
+We encourage children to be present during services, sitting with their parents or other adult Fabrangen friends.

-Jewish education for children who are Fabrangen members is supported in multiple ways.
-One benefit that is provided is access to the Children’s Education Scholarship Fund, which is used to assist families to provide appropriate Jewish educational experiences.
-For example, the Children’s Education Scholarship Fund has been used for children and teens to attend Jewish summer camp (either residential or day camp), participate in the Havurah Institute or the Aleph Kallah, and for teen group trips to Israel.
+Jewish education for Fabrangen’s children and young adults (through age 29) is supported through the Children’s Education Scholarship Fund.
+This fund enables Fabrangen to assist families to provide special Jewish educational experiences.
+The Children’s Education Scholarship Fund has been used for Jewish summer camp programs (either residential or day camp) and for group trips to Israel, (e.g. Birthright Israel).
+Other possible Jewish experiences that the fund can cover include but are not limited to:

 Yes, children can have their B’nai Mitzvah at Fabrangen.
-The community decided that a bar or bat mitzvah at Fabrangen is to be a regular Fabrangen service in which the bar or bat mitzvah child participates.
-Each family can generally select the date for their child’s B’nai Mitzvah and structure a service that is appropriate for each child.
-Many members assist the family in locating tutors, dealing with logistics, and helping plan this special day.
+A bar or bat mitzvah at Fabrangen is part of a regular Fabrangen service in which the bar or bat mitzvah child participates.
+Families can select the date for their children’s B’nai Mitzvah and structure a service that is appropriate for each child.
+Fabrangen members assist the family in locating tutors, dealing with logistics, and helping plan this special day.
 Fabrangen expects families planning to have a bar or bat mitzvah to attend services for a period of time prior to the event and for the child to become familiar with the service.
 We do not make Fabrangen available to host a bar or bat mitzvah when that service is the only contact that the child or family has with the community.

 Non-Jewish parents may participate in the Bar/Bat Mitzvah of their child.
 Fabrangen has developed a special blessing for a non-Jewish parent to recite in lieu of the traditional blessing when called to the Torah for an aliyah.